 - Approved to participate in the program by the Magistrate

-- For Drug MERIT be appearing at the following Local Court: Albion Park, Ballina, Bankstown, Bathurst, Blacktown, Blayney, Broken Hill, Burwood, Byron Bay, Camden, Campbelltown, Casino, Cessnock, Coffs Harbour, Cooma, Downing Centre, Dubbo, Fairfield, Forbes, Gosford, Grafton, Hornsby, Junee, Katoomba, Kempsey, Kiama, Kogarah, Kyogle, Lismore, Liverpool, Maclean, Maitland, Manly, Milton, Mt Druitt, Mullimbimby, Murwillumbah, , Muswellbrook, Newcastle, Newtown, North Sydney, Nowra, Oberon, Orange, Parkes, Parramatta, Penrith, Port Kembla, Port Macquarie, Queanbeyan, Raymond Terrace, Ryde, Singleton, Sutherland, Tamworth, Toronto, Tweed Heads, Wagga Wagga, Wauchope, Waverley, Wellington, Wilcannia, Wollongong, Woy Woy or Wyong Local Courts
+- (For drug MERIT) Appearing at the following Local Court: Albion Park, Ballina, Bankstown, Bathurst, Blacktown, Blayney, Broken Hill, Burwood, Byron Bay, Camden, Campbelltown, Casino, Cessnock, Coffs Harbour, Cooma, Downing Centre, Dubbo, Fairfield, Forbes, Gosford, Grafton, Hornsby, Junee, Katoomba, Kempsey, Kiama, Kogarah, Kyogle, Lismore, Liverpool, Maclean, Maitland, Manly, Milton, Mt Druitt, Mullimbimby, Murwillumbah, , Muswellbrook, Newcastle, Newtown, North Sydney, Nowra, Oberon, Orange, Parkes, Parramatta, Penrith, Port Kembla, Port Macquarie, Queanbeyan, Raymond Terrace, Ryde, Singleton, Sutherland, Tamworth, Toronto, Tweed Heads, Wagga Wagga, Wauchope, Waverley, Wellington, Wilcannia, Wollongong, Woy Woy or Wyong Local Courts

 What is involved in the MERIT Program?

-If your son/daughter’s application is successful they will attend an interview with the MERIT Team to assess the type of treatment suitable for them.
-The treatment may involve Detoxification, Methadone and other pharmacotherapies, residential rehabilitation, individual and group counselling, case management or other forms of welfare support and assistance.
+If your application is successful you will attend an interview with the MERIT Team to assess the type of treatment suitable for them.
+The treatment may involve detoxification, Methadone and other pharmacotherapies, residential rehabilitation, individual and group counselling, case management or other forms of welfare support and assistance.
 Often the treatment is made as part of the bail condition.

 There are 5 steps involved in the Program

-Your son/daughter may be referred to the MERIT program before a formal plea is entered.
-A referral can be made by magistrates, police, your son/daughter or their lawyer.
+You may be referred to the MERIT program before a formal plea is entered.
+A referral can be made by magistrates, police, or you or your lawyer.

-If your son/daughter is not assessed as suitable for participation in MERIT, they will return to court and have their matter dealt with in the usual way.
-If your son/daughter is assessed as suitable, they will return to the referral court and the Magistrate will impose a bail condition that they abide by the reasonable directions of the MERIT team.
-If they breach this condition or commit a further offence during the MERIT program the MERIT team may notify the court and your son/daughter could be excluded from participating in the program.
+If you are not assessed as suitable for participation in MERIT, you will return to court and have your matter dealt with in the usual way.
+If you are assessed as suitable, you will return to the referral court and the Magistrate will impose a bail condition that you abide by the reasonable directions of the MERIT team.
+If you breach this condition or commit a further offence during the MERIT program the MERIT team may notify the court and you could be excluded from participating in the program.

-Participation in a treatment program agreed to by your son/daughter and their MERIT Caseworker usually lasts 3 months.
-During this time support and guidance is provided to your son/daughter by a MERIT Caseworker.
-While on the program your son/daughter must appear before the Magistrate usually at 6-week intervals.
+Participation in a treatment program agreed to by you and your MERIT Caseworker usually lasts 3 months.
+During this time support and guidance is provided to you by a MERIT Caseworker.
+While on the program you must appear before the Magistrate usually at 6-week intervals.
 The MERIT team provides the court with progress updates.

-Upon the conclusion of the program your son/daughter will return to court and enter a plea if not already done so.
+Upon the conclusion of the program, you will return to court and enter a plea if you have not already done so.
 Magistrates are provided with a comprehensive report regarding participation in treatment.
-Where appropriate the report makes recommendations to assist your son/daughter in maintaining and continuing their rehabilitation.
-If your son/daughter is convicted the Magistrate will take into account their completion of the MERIT program in sentencing.
+Where appropriate the report makes recommendations to assist you in maintaining and continuing their rehabilitation.
+If you are convicted the Magistrate will take into account your completion of the MERIT program in sentencing you.

-If your son, daughter or any other relative are eligible for the MERIT program please call us for further assistance and representation.
+If you or any other relative are eligible for the MERIT program please call us for further assistance and representation.